 Some current German Concordats

 In addition to the concordat at the federal level, made with the Nazi regime, every German state has some kind of agreement with the Catholic Church, either with the Vatican or with local bishops.
-There are at least 50 German concordats currently in force.
-This list of 18 is linked to the concordat texts in German..
+There are over 50 German concordats currently in force.
+This list of 18 concordats with state governments (Länder) is linked to the texts in German..

-Existing concordats are continually being tweaked and even the updating of the terminology of one paragraph of a concordat annex can unleash solemnities involving an archbishop, a bishop, a monsignor and Catholic Church functionaries on the one side, and the Minister-President, the Minister of Culture and "a number of high-ranking cabinet functionaries" on the other.
+Existing concordats are continually being tweaked and even the updating of the terminology of one paragraph of a concordat annex can unleash solemnities involving an archbishop, bishops, monsignors and Catholic Church functionaries on the one side, and a Minister-President, Minister of Culture and "number of high-ranking cabinet functionaries" on the other.
 This helps maintain the mystique of concordats as sacred and unalterable.

 The concordat texts are in German only, unless otherwise indicated, and the dates are for the signature of the concordats, not for their ratification (or for their enabling legislation, which introduces some of the concordat texts below).

 Reichskonkordat: 20.07.1933 (legal continuity and further validity recognised and confirmed by the 26.03.1957 decision of the German Constitutional Court) [German/Italian without Secret Supplement] [English complete] Enabling legislation 18.09.1933